ros2/rviz/rviz_visual_tests/docs/documentation.md

 For RViz itself: the CMake flag `EnableVisualTests` is provided to enable visual tests and the flag `GenerateReferenceImages` to choose between the two possible behaviours:

+- with the option `GenerateReferenceImages` set to `FALSE` (which is the default setting), the test screenshots will be taken and compared to existing reference ones:

+        ament test --cmake-args -DEnableVisualTests=TRUE DGenerateReferenceImages=FALSE

 - if the option `GenerateReferenceImages` is set to `TRUE`, the reference screenshots will be taken/updated and no comparison performed:

         ament test --cmake-args -DEnableVisualTests=TRUE -DGenerateReferenceImages=TRUE

-- with the option `GenerateReferenceImages` set to `FALSE`, the test screenshots will be taken and compared to existing reference ones:

-        ament test --cmake-args -DEnableVisualTests=TRUE DGenerateReferenceImages=FALSE

 As anticipated above, if the tests run (i.e. if `EnableVisualTests` is set to `TRUE` and `GenerateReferenceImages` to `FALSE`), by default each test will succeed if both the test images